victorlap/inertia-vue/readme.md

 ## Manually making Inertia visits

 In addition to clicking links, it's also very common to manually make Inertia visits.
 For example, after a successful login form submission, you may want to "redirect" to a different page.
-This is also easily done using the `Inertia.visit()` helper:
+This can be done using the `Inertia.visit()` helper:

 ~~~js
 import { Inertia } from 'inertia-vue'